 Fertitta’s many personal honors include - Entrepreneur of the Year Award from Ernst & Young and induction into the Texas Business Hall of Fame as the second youngest inductee, Amusement Today’s Person of the Year, Casino Journal’s Executive of the Year and is one of Restaurant News’ top executives almost yearly.
 In honor of his contributions to the travel and tourism industry in Texas, Fertitta was the recipient of the Texas Travel Industry Association’s Heritage Award, Restaurateur of the Year by the Greater Houston Restaurant Association and named Executive of the Year by the Houston Sports Authority.

 Fertitta believes in the importance of giving back to the community and devotes a substantial amount of time to civic service and charitable organizations.
 He currently serves as Chairman of the Board – Houston Police Foundation, Chairman of the Board - Houston Children’s Charity and is currently serving his sixth year as Chairman of the Board of Regents - University of Houston.
-In 2016, Fertitta contributed $20 million dollars to fund the University of Houston Basketball team's arena to be named “the Fertitta Center,” which opened in December 2018.
+In 2016, Fertitta contributed $20 million dollars to fund the University of Houston Basketball team's arena to be named “the Fertitta Center,” which opened in December 2018 and in 2021, the University of Houston’s Cougars Men’s Basketball Team advanced to the Final Four.
 He is on the Executive Committee of the Houston Livestock Show and Rodeo, which is one of the nation's largest charitable organizations.
+In 1991 Fertitta married Paige Farwell with whom he has four children, a daughter and three sons all of whom are involved in the family business.
+Today, Fertitta is married to Houston attorney, Lauren Ware.